Luna Rossa loses but looks forward to another America’s Cup

 “Everyone on board and the guys ashore, every day we believed we could win races and take it one at a time,” he said.
 “But at the end of the day the better team won.”

-Spithill indicated his involvement with the America’s Cup is not over, that his future may be with Luna Rossa, which had embraced the Australian as one of a few non-Italians in the team.
+Spithill indicated his involvement with the America’s Cup is not over, that his future may be with Luna Rossa, which had embraced the Australian sailor as one of a few non-Italians in the team.

 “I love a fight, I live competing,” he said.
 “That’s my fourth Cup final in a row.
 Two wins, two losses, I can’t leave it there.
 I just have to tip it the right way.”